 Live your life as an example?
-Well that may be good advice to help your friends break out of their socially conditioned moulds, but it might not be that appropriate when it comes to negotiating with a potential client.
+Well, that may be good advice to help your friends break out of their socially conditioned molds, but it might not be that appropriate when it comes to negotiating with a potential client.

 Instead, we need some new paradigms.

 So you find yourself in the unenviable situation of negotiating with a difficult client?

 The first thing you should ask yourself is this: Is this client worth it?